d2l-ai/d2l-en/chapter_introduction/preface.md

 teaches each topic so thoroughly, that getting to the chapter on linear regression requires a non-trivial amount of work.
-While experts love this book precisely for its thoroughness, for beginners, this property's limit it's usefulness as an introductory text,
+While experts love this book precisely for its thoroughness, for beginners, this property limits its usefulness as an introductory text.

 In this book, we'll teach most concepts *just in time*.
 In other words, you'll learn concepts at the very moment